SSC Exam Self Slot Selection 2025

 This initiative is a big deal for most of the aspirants across India, whether you’re in Delhi, Mumbai, Chennai, or a smaller town like Warangal.
 It can cut down your travel stress, let you plan your logistics (like hotels or train bookings) early, and help you use your time for your last-minute preparation.

 SSC is rolling this out in phases.
-While the windows for CHSL, JE, and CPO have closed, the window for Delhi Police Exams is opening now.
+While the windows for CHSL, JE, and CPO have closed, the window for SSC MTS Exam is opening now.
+If you are appearing in this exam, make sure to book your slot.
+The window will be open from January 16 to 25, 2026.

 Previous Windows (Closed)